-The Commonwealth Government also has established National Environment Protection Measures (NEPMs) that set the basis for agreed national objectives for protecting or managing particular aspects of the environment.
-Current waste related NEPMS address used packaging materials and the movement of hazardous waste between states/territories.
+The Commonwealth Government also establishes National Environment Protection Measures (NEPMs) that set the basis for agreed national objectives for protecting or managing particular aspects of the environment.
+Current waste related NEPMs address used packaging materials and the movement of hazardous waste between states/territories.